machineboy2045/angular-scrollspy-menu/README.md

 (Note that `jquery` must be loaded before `angular` so that it doesn't use `jqLite` internally)

-Add the selectize module as a dependency to your application module:
+Add the scrollspy-menu module as a dependency to your application module:

 ```javascript
 var myAppModule = angular.module('MyApp', ['scrollspy-menu']);